 Enter the URL of any JPEG, PNG or GIF on the web:

 How does it work?

 A table is created which is filled with large numbers of 1x1 cells.
 Each cell has a background colour of the corresponding pixel in the image.
 That's all it is; just a massive grid of coloured table cells.
-View the source to see the details or browse the Perl script which generates the table.
+View the source to see the details or browse the Python script or the Perl script which generates the table.